Faizme/EmoAI/replit.md

-# VIBE JOURNAL AI - Full-Stack Emotional Wellness App
+# EMOAI - Full-Stack Emotional Wellness App

 ## Overview

-Vibe Journal AI is a comprehensive full-stack web application that helps users reflect on their emotions daily through conversational AI.
+EmoAI is a comprehensive full-stack web application that helps users reflect on their emotions daily through conversational AI.
 The app stores journal entries automatically, tracks personal goals, and provides gentle reminders for self-improvement.
-Built with Flask for the backend, SQLite for data persistence, and vanilla JavaScript for the frontend, it uses Google's Generative AI (Gemini 2.0) to power an empathetic conversational companion.
+Built with Flask for the backend, SQLite for data persistence, and vanilla JavaScript for the frontend, it uses Google's Generative AI (Gemini 2.0) to power an emotionally intelligent conversational companion.

 ## Recent Changes (November 2025)